jagdishpandya/HPC-Node-Information/README.md

 This script is only for HPC Slurm users.
 This Script requires slurm.

-A script to generate  a comprehensive overview of resource utilization on an HPC cluster nodes.
+A Linux Bash script to generate  a comprehensive overview of resource utilization on an HPC cluster nodes.
 Script Description: HPC Cluster Resource Monitor

 This will help HPC Slurm users